-&lt;sup>1 Since 1 July 2015, the Victorian Managed Insurance Authority (VMIA) has added a fourth condition by which a homeowner can make a DBI claim - failure to comply with a Tribunal or Court Order.
+1 Since 1 July 2015, the Victorian Managed Insurance Authority (VMIA) has added a fourth condition by which a homeowner can make a DBI claim - failure to comply with a Tribunal or Court Order.

-&lt;sup>2 This required amount was increased from \$12,000 on 1 July 2014.
+2 This required amount was increased from \$12,000 on 1 July 2014.

-As the main provider of DBI, most registered builders seek eligibility with the Victorian Managed Insurance Authority (VMIA), with AssetInsure only recently entering the DBI market.
+As the main provider of DBI, most registered builders seek eligibility with the Victorian Managed Insurance Authority (VMIA), with AssetInsure and Berkshire Hathaway Speciality Insurance (BHSI) only recently entering the DBI market.